What is a Triathlon?

 70.3 triathlons are often considered the perfect distance, as they’re not as demanding as full-Ironman distance but they still test the endurance, stamina, and mental resilience of triathletes.
 For age grouper athletes, 70.3 triathlons are far more approachable, as the level of commitment and training significantly escalates for full Ironman triathlons.
 This is often why most Ironman events will either be exclusively 70.3 races, or a vast majority of registered athletes will race the half event over the full.

 For elite and professional athletes, 70.3 triathlons fringe on near sprint distance speeds.
-For example, the fastest half-Ironman time was Jan Frandeno’s 3:36:30 at the 2018 Ironman World Championship in South Africa where he ran 5:05 mile run splits to break the world record.
+For example, the fastest half-Ironman time was Jan Frodeno’s 3:36:30 at the 2018 Ironman World Championship in South Africa where he ran 5:05 mile run splits to break the world record.
 But for amateurs and age groupers, good 70.3 triathlon times on moderately difficult courses can range between 5-6 hours.
-But for busy athletes who have minimal time training, it’s not uncommon for finisher times to be 6-7+ hours.
+But for busy athletes who have minimal time training for triathlon, it’s not uncommon for finisher times to be 6-7+ hours.

 What is an Ironman Triathlon?